fed-franz/txmex/README.md

 The TxMEx service is mainly intended for the Testnet network and has never been tested on Mainnet.
 Transactions has a minimum cost for both for the transferred value (546) and the fee (3000).
-It is theoretically possible to use the service in the Mainnet by simply setting the Bitore node accordingly.
+It is theoretically possible to use the service in the Mainnet by simply setting the Bitcore node accordingly.
+This use is however discouraged

 See below for more details.